bagusfarisa/pacmann-project-python-super-cashier/README.md

 6. Delete an item based on its name
 7. Reset the transaction data, erasing all items in order list
 8. Check whether the item data inputted is correct
-9. See the total price of all items in order list
+9. Show the total price of all items in order list
 <br />

 ## C. Program Flowchart
 INSERT FLOWCHART HERE
 <br />

 ## D. Code Snippets